What Is a Cannabis Pharmacist?

 It’s interesting—and a shame—that cannabis medicine has had to take this backdoor into the medical industry … Normally, medicine works the other way around.
 Science introduces it to healthcare providers, who then introduce it to the patients … with very little questioning.
 Which leads us into the next section and the need that Kelsey and other cannabis pharmacists fill …

-Why Be a Cannabis Pharmacist?
+Why Be a Weed Pharmacist?

 A pharmacist is someone who prepares and dispenses medicinal drugs.
 They obviously understand how these drugs work in patients, their side effects, and how they interact.
 A cannabis pharmacist can do all that with cannabis factored in.
 With all the new MMJ patients in the U.S., it’s easy to see the need for such an expert.